Our website uses cookies to enhance your browsing experience.

 Running the analysis

-Important.
-The project must be successfully compiled and built before the analysis.
+Note.
+The project must be successfully compiled.

 JSON Compilation Database

-- Qt Build System;
+• Qt Build System

 Compilation tracing (for Linux only)